Thursday, April 11, 2024

 Our galaxy, the Milky Way Galaxy, is not rare.
 Barred spiral galaxies are the most numerous galaxies, representing about 40% of the galaxies in the universe.
 However, about 10% of spiral galaxies are "active galaxies", either Seyfert galaxies or quasars.
 Some cosmologists believe the radiation bursts from active galaxies would prevent life from forming within those galaxies.
 Subtracting the 10% of active galaxies brings the number of non-active barred spiral galaxies down to about 35%, or roughly one-third of the galaxies in the universe.
 But why focus on barred spiral galaxies?
 Barred spiral galaxies are considered the most mature galaxies.
 The maturity of a barred spiral galaxy means it has enough Population I stars which would have enough metal content to have rocky planets.
 Population I stars are third-generation stars.
 It is unlikely for life-bearing planetary systems to develop around second-generation Population II stars, and impossible around first-generation Population III stars.
 Also, barred spiral galaxies have fewer spiral arms, and more space between their spiral arms, which means they have a larger galactic habitable zone, but even more important, it means there are more areas in the galaxy that are not so crowded with stars that interstellar cosmic rays and nearby supernovas would disrupt life on nearby planetary systems.
 If barred spiral galaxies offer the best opportunity for life-bearing planetary systems, then only about one-third of the galaxies in the universe have a high potential for life.

 Our Sun is rare.
 It is a G-Type star.
 Only about 7% of the Milky Way's stars are G-Type.
-G-Type stars have the largest habitable zone, a habitable zone distant enough that tidal locking is not an issue, and a low level of x-rays compared to other small star types.
+G-Type stars have the largest circumstellar habitable zone, a habitable zone distant enough that tidal locking is not an issue, and a low level of x-rays compared to other small star types.
 The location of the Sun in the Milky Way is also rare.
 We are in the "suburbs" of the Milky Way, nestled between the Cygnus and Orion spurs, between the two major spiral arms of the Milky Way.
 We are in a place dense enough to benefit from past supernovas to generate planetary nebulas, but far enough away from the much denser main spiral arms to avoid destructive supernovas and more intense cosmic radiation.

 Our planet is rare.
-It is in the center of the habitable zone, has a magnetic field, has oxygen at an ideal level.
+It is in the center of the circumstellar habitable zone, has a magnetic field, and has oxygen at an ideal level.
 It has an axial tilt that provides seasons.
-The Earth has a large satellite (the Moon) that provides tides and reduces collisions.
-The existence of metals like tin and copper in the Earth's crust allowed metallurgy to develop.
+The Earth has a large satellite (the Moon) that provides tides and reduces collisions with asteroids.
 The presence of every stable element in the Periodic Table in the surface of the Earth is unbelievably rare.

 Cosmologist Brian Keating, while on the Joe Rogan Podcast in August of 2023, posited the idea if there were eight factors required for life on Earth (in reality there may be tens of trillions), and each factor had a one in a thousand chance of succeeding (but in reality it might be one in a billion), the result, one over ten to the twenty-fourth power, is comparable to one opportunity among every star that ever existed in the history of the universe.
 Not one star of those currently in the universe, but one star in the entire history of the universe.
 The universe is currently on its third generation of stars.